geomms/Predicting-Seattle-Housing-Prices/README.md

 ## Project Description
+Since the data provided was 2014-2015, we did not have the most earliest data to train our model.
 Some of the hypothesis questions that we had was if location influenced price.
 Things such as longitute/ latitude or zipcode.
 We created a map to input the data and saw that some zipcodes had a higher average price and some lower.
-(Provide more detailed overview of the project.
-Talk a bit about your data sources and what questions and hypothesis you are exploring.
-What specific data analysis/visualization and modelling work are you using to solve the problem?
-What blockers and challenges are you facing?
-Feel free to number or bullet point things here)

 ## Needs of this project
 - frontend/backend developers
 - data exploration/descriptive statistics
 - data processing/cleaning